 - elevating the leg

 The doctor may recommend a brief period of immobilization in a brace to allow the knee to rest and to prevent further injury.
-The researchers behind a 2014 study recommend immobilizing the knee for 2–3 weeks, but the right amount of time depends on the injury.
+The researchers behind a 2014 study recommend immobilizing the knee for

 People often use crutches or a cane in the early stages of recovery to take weight off the knee.